Mus4J/machinelearning-course/README.md

 You can generate data by running the script on commandline.
 Script takes 2 to 3 parameters.

-Required: Name of file as String where data will be generated -o['filename'] | --ofile['filename']
+<b>Required:<b> Name of file as String where data will be generated
+  -o['filename'] | --ofile['filename']

 Required: Range of ips valid data will be generated along side of randomised ips data.
 Range of ip means first 3 address spaces between 0 and 255